 On 2 September 2004, orphan designation (EU/3/04/222) was granted by the European Commission to Dr Falk Pharma GmbH, Germany, for pancreatic enzymes (cross linked enzyme crystal lipse, protease, amylase) for the treatment of malabsorption due to exocrine pancreatic enzyme insufficiency.

-The sponsorship was transferred to Gregory Fryer Associates Ltd, United Kingdom, in June 2008 and subsequently to Eli Lilly Nederland B.V., The Netherlands, in May 2011.
+The sponsorship was transferred to Gregory Fryer Associates Ltd, United Kingdom, in June 2008 and subsequently to Eli Lilly Nederland B.V., The Netherlands, in May 2011 and finally to TRX Services Limited, United Kingdom, in February 2015.

 - What is malabsorption due to exocrine pancreatic enzyme insufficiency?